Wowo51/MyndSprout/README.md

 ---

+Implementing ACE (Agentic Context Engineering).

+ChatGPT-5 ranked ACE #1 for context self-improvement.
+Thank you, Stanford, for publishing ACE.

+I implemented an “ACE-Lite” in ~30 minutes on MyndSprout.
+I asked ChatGPT-5 Thinking for a minimal ACE prompt, added a goal to improve SQL coding abilities, and kept the core ACE ideas to fit my local LLM’s limited context.
+If your model allows more tokens, you can likely run full ACE.

+MyndSprout generated the tables/SQL for ACE-Lite and began improving its SQL coding abilities without issues.

+To verify progress, export the tables (e.g., from SSMS), paste them into a chat AI, and inspect.
+OpenRouter supports larger pastes (about 1,000 free queries per day).

+MyndSprout can self-improve both context and code.

+---

 This is freshly published code; there will be bugs.
 I’m going to be focused on debugging MyndSprout over the next few days and weeks, so expect rapid fixes.

 ---